What Should HR Do When a Manager is Dating a Direct Report?

 DO Consider All Options

 “Generally, when peers are seeing each other, the approach is to meet with them and ask one to move to another department.
-With manager-subordinate, it is usually much more difficult to move a manager.
+With manager-subordinate romantic relationship, it is usually much more difficult to move a manager.
 The size of the organization also makes a difference.
 In a larger company, it is possible to move the employee internally…[but] with a small organization, there may not be an alternative position for the employee.
 I’ve seen a manager actually leave the company to protect the subordinate's future.
 He knew he could move more easily, but not all cases are resolved that smoothly, and it was not a perfect resolution, as the company also lost a good manager.”

 David D. Schein, MBA, JD, Ph.D., Director of Graduate Programs & Associate Professor